Surveyor Negligence – Can I Sue my Building Surveyor?

 However, in reality this buy to let valuation turned out to be wildly inaccurate.
 The buyer only managed to receive a rental income of £1,050 per month, which was not enough even to cover the mortgage.
 The buyer then took the lender to Court for professional negligence, and the Court ruled in favour of the buyer; but the decision was then overturned in the Court of Appeal.
 In rejecting the professional negligence claim, the Court of Appeal said that the potential buyer of a property should not rely on the valuation provided to the lender, but should instead get their own valuation.

 It is the opposite case when a person buys a home to live in themselves; they have a right to rely on the valuation that their lender has obtained.
 It’s all down to why you bought the property in the 1st place.
-If you are buying to let, then this is seen as a commercial decision and, as such, you will need to obtain your own independent valuation on the property if you want to rely on it.
+If you are buying as a property investor with the intention of renting the house or flat out, then this is seen as a commercial decision and, as such, you will need to obtain your own independent valuation on the property if you want to rely on it.
 The principle appears to be “buyer beware” when it comes to buy to let.